emakcraig/sql-data-warehouse-project/README.md

 Building a modern data warehouse with SQL Server Management Studio (SSMS), including ETL processes, data modeling, and analytics

-Welcome to the Data Warehouse and Analytics Project repository! 🚀 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+Welcome to the Data Warehouse and Analytics Project repository! 🚀 This project demonstrates a comprehensive data warehousing.
+Designed as a portfolio project, it highlights industry best practices in data engineering.

 🏗️ Data Architecture
 The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers: Data Architecture